A TWO-PART STORY

 The second half of my gratitude journey has to do with honoring our great American veterans.
 For those of you that know me, know the story and for those that don't, here is a quick introduction.
 It was 2010, I thought I knew what our country stood for, what freedom was, how lucky I was...blah, blah, blah... but boy was I mistaken.
 My life changed forever the day I read a magazine article about a local business man who had founded an organization that took in-service combat wounded veterans on outdoor hunting adventures.
 Such adventures at the time included deer, turkey and bear hunting.
 When I finished the article, it mentioned that the founder was from just outside Orlando.
 I knew in my heart that I wanted to give back, donate in some way shape or form, but had not yet found the proper path.
 I did not serve in our military but felt that now, and in this way, might be my calling to serve.
 And that's when the idea hit me.
 I asked the founder of that organization if he would be interested in adding gator hunting to the list of adventures they hosted.

-Being a part of Wounded Warrior Outdoors changed my perspective on life and gave me the true meaning of patriotism.
+Being around those warriors that sacrificed so much has changed my perspective on life and gave me the true meaning of patriotism.
 Freedom is not free and I am honored to know many of our countries heroes that have made unbelievable sacrifices for our freedom.
 I did not get shot at when I went to work today, nor did I have to put on my leg to get out of bed this morning...and for those comforts and blessings, is why I have unmeasurable gratitude for our great warriors.

 This sense of gratitude towards the men and women who protect and fight for our freedoms and our way of life has had an everlasting effect on me and thus another part of the story behind Stark Gratitude.